electrode-io/electrode/docs/chapter1/intermediate/app-archetype/extract-styles.md

 - To use SCSS, include `*.scss` to your styles folder.
 Set `cssModuleSupport` to true OR leave it undefined.
 - To use SCSS along with CSS-Modules + CSS-Next, include `*.scss` to your styles folder and set `cssModuleSupport` to true.

+- To use Stylus, include `*.less` to your styles folder.
+Set `cssModuleSupport` to true OR leave it undefined.
+- To use Stylus along with CSS-Modules + CSS-Next, include `*.less` to your styles folder and set `cssModuleSupport` to true.